OpenAstronomy/openastronomy.github.io/_projects/2019/ctlearn/3d-reconstruction.md

 # Student requirements:
  - Python
  - Moderate familiarity with neural networks (specifically 3D CNNs)
- - Some familiarity with 3D geometry/linear algebra implementation in Python
+ - Some familiarity with 3D geometry/linear algebra implementation in Python (optional)
-difficulty: medium
+difficulty: hard
 issues:
 # Related issues (if any)  to this project.
 mentors: